-Many of the biggest and most successful events depend upon event volunteers, as do numerous awareness-raising and fundraising activities conducted by non-profit groups.
+Many of the biggest and most successful events depend upon event volunteers, as do numerous awareness-raising and fundraising activities conducted by not-for-profit groups.
 These include Red Nose Day, Daffodil Day or the Red Shield Appeal.
-Event volunteers also get involved with public events like festivals, forums, seminars, street fairs, tickertape parades, and all sorts of sporting, cultural and art events.
+Event volunteers also get involved with public events like festivals, forums, seminars, street fairs, parades, and all sorts of sporting, cultural and art events.

 - Spectator services

 - Drink station attendants

 Anyone who volunteers or wants to volunteer can be an event volunteer if they have interest, a useful skill and the time.

 We only refer our event volunteers to events supporting local government, community groups and not-for-profits, to ensure volunteers are not exploited or involved inappropriately in raising money for the private sector.